 Leases of equipment on terms that transfer substantially all of the benefits and risks of ownership to the Company are accounted for as finance leases.
-All other leases of equipment are accounted for as operating leases.
+All other leases of equipment and head office and retail locations are accounted for as operating leases.
 Operating lease payments are expensed on a straight-line basis over the term of the lease.